JVM

 - JVM availability: checks that every JVM is up and running

-- JVM safepoints: detects situations when a java application has been stopped for a significant amount of time due to safepoint operations
+- JVM safepoints: detects situations when a Java application has been stopped for a significant amount of time due to safepoint operations

 Coroot automates this step by periodically calling jcmd in the background.
 However, the JVM must be started with the -XX:+PreserveFramePointer option.
 This allows for accurate stack traces and proper symbolization of JIT-compiled code, with only a small performance overhead (typically around 1-3%).